 As mentioned, extensive research is important.
 While inclusion and diversity are crucial, it is highly important to conform to the sensibilities of the target audience.
 Some cultures do not want to see animals together with products, especially when they want to elicit an emotional response.
 It is better to avoid using religious symbols that are not recognized globally.
 You should likewise be careful of using graphical images with text overlaid over the image.

 Be on the safe side and use globally recognized symbols and icons, inanimate objects and other standard images.

-The choice of colors is also important, as the usual meanings of colors may not be accepted in other cultures.
-Red is the Chinese color for luck.
+The choice of colours is also important, as the usual meanings of colours may not be accepted in other cultures.
+Red is the Chinese colour for luck.
 For the Hindus, it symbolizes love, lust, and passion.
-Generally, green is a color for health and the environment but in Tibet, it is a representation of exorcism and the underworld.
+Generally, green is a colour for health and the environment but in Tibet, it is a representation of exorcism and the underworld.

 Using the standard graphical colours, shapes, signs, and symbol from the International Organization for Standardization (ISO) help.
 They have been tested by hundreds of participants from different cultures, thus you can be sure that they are globally accepted and recognized.